lynnfaraday/aresmush.com/_root/tutorials/config/who.md

 * room (current room name)
 * handle (character handle, if available)

-You can also create your own fields by creating methods in the [template renderer](/tutorials/code/templates) `aresmush/plugins/who/char_who_fields.rb`.
+You can also create your own fields by extending the `general_field` utility in `aresmush/plugins/profile/public/profile_api.rb`.

-    def my_field(char)
+    def self.general_field(char, field_type, value)
-      "Some value"
-    end
+      case field_type
+      when 'yourfield'
+        char.get_your_field
+      etc.

 ## where_style